 Today’s hen post sees us interview the wonderful George Watts, AKA The Wedding Fairy, who’s THE Wedding Expert!
 He’s got over a million hits on YouTube, he’s been described as an internet sensation and he did the coverage of the Wills and Kate’s wedding for an American audience of over 22 million people!
-It’s fair to say, then, that if you have any wedding queries he’s the guy to go to – his wedding consultancy service is excellent and you can find the deets over on his website.
+It’s fair to say, then, that if you have any wedding queries he’s the guy to go to.
 For now though, sit back, relax and soak in this wedding wisdom!

 1. How did you first get into the wedding industry?

 I have always loved all the individual elements that make up a wedding, so I think I just sort of naturally gravitated to the altar of love!
 From the cake, to the flowers and of course the dress, I love all the glitz n glam the World of Weddings has to offer on a daily basis.
 When I think I have seen everything, a new bride-to-be comes along and blows me away with a fresh idea or a splash of originality that reminds me why this is the best business in the World